 With the 2019 Aintree Grand National in the books – won by pre-race favourite Tiger Roll – we turn our attentions to an exciting few days of action north of the border as Ayr racecourse stage their ever-popular Scottish National meeting.
-Here are our Scottish National betting tips.
+Here are our top Scottish National betting tips and predictions.

 This year’s highlight takes place on Saturday 13 April at 3.35pm.
 The early going is expected to be good, good to soft in places and that makes for near-perfect racing conditions.
 The card brings us the renewal of Scotland’s premier horse race, but it also sets out seven other races which act as support acts, the schedule including the Scottish Handicap Hurdle and Champion Novices Chase.

 Bookmakers, predicting an increasing level of interest from casual punters, especially north of the border, have laid out a feast of betting opportunities and you can tuck into betting on each of the eight races, having your say on race winner, each-way, without the favourite, exciting multiples like Lucky 15 and Yankee, Tote betting, such as Placepot and Jackpot.
 There are more ways to bet than ever before and, if playing wisely, that means there are more ways to win.

 Who should you trust with your hard-earned cash and which races are worth a financial interest?
 Punters adopt a variety of approaches when betting on the Scottish National, ranging from the tried and trusted to weird and wonderful.
 Pick through the form, figures and trends to make a well-informed pick, or simply go with a runner carrying a familiar-sounding name, or even stick a pin in the race-card and go with a pick at random.

 In an attempt at helping you beat the bookies, our team worth through the Scottish National trends, looking for any hints or clues that could lead you to this year’s champion.